maneesh29s/digital-garden-notes/LinuxContainers/Docker.md

 # Docker

-This note does not include "how docker works", rather some of my observations from my own experiments
+ >
+ > This article contains my observations from various experiments I conducted with docker and containerd.
+It might be a little unstructured, so bare with me

 ## Docker's dependence on containerd

 See [docker's blog](https://www.docker.com/blog/extending-docker-integration-with-containerd/) for more info

 See `nerdctl help` for all the things that containerd can do, compare with `docker help`